maxned/Bot-the-Builder/Suhayb's-Log.md

 - Looked into using actions as states to reduce the state space.
 By using builds as a state we can minimize the state space to only actionable states.

 # Monday, May 14th
-- Researched how to extract data from parsers like [s2protocol](https://github.com/Blizzard/s2protocol) and [sc2Reader](https://github.com/GraylinKim/sc2reader).
+- Researched how to extract data from replays using [s2protocol](https://github.com/Blizzard/s2protocol) and [sc2Reader](https://github.com/GraylinKim/sc2reader).
 - Looking at TensorFlow as a replacement to Waka.

+# Saturday & Sunday, May 19-20th
+- Built a python program that parses the game's replay files using [sc2Reader](https://github.com/GraylinKim/sc2reader).
+- Python program to extract statistics data from multiple replay files.